princesingh-actual/princesingh-actual/README.md

-## Currently an Undergrad Student!!
+## Currently Working as Senior Engineer at Commvault!!

 - 💬 Talk to me about philosophy, history and coding
 - 😄 Pronouns: He/His/Him